FroggyMe6581/chess-ece373_pub/README.md

-chess-ece373
+simple-chess
 ============

-An implementation of Chess in Java for ECE373
+An implementation of Chess for ECE373.